sdancyger/oracle-db-training/wk 1/readme.md

 1. LibBook is a successful digital library that rents CDs and provides access to Internet for browsing their repository of articles and magazines.
 With the growing business, LibBook needs to enhance their information system to support proposed changes to the business.
 LibBook attracts new members easily and the number of members is growing rapidly.
 The membership base is not stable, however, which is a cause for concern.
 The main idea is to introduce the concept of membership at LibBook.
 Members will pay a membership fee and initially, there will be three types of membership (corporate, student, individual) although more may be introduced later.
 Student membership is free.
 Corporate and Faculty memberships incur a fee but entitle the member to privileges.
 The type of membership can be changed only if sufficient justification is provided.
     - Your task is to identify the business rules and the associated constraints from the case scenario described.
+        - Business Rules:
+            - Membership assignment is required (corporate, student, individual).
+            - More membership options may be available in the future.
+            - Depending on the membership, a fee may be required.
+            - Corportate and faculty memberships have a fee.
+            - Student membership is free.
+            - Corporate and faculty memberships provide additional privileges to the customer.
+            - Membership type can only be changed if sufficient justification is provided.
+            -
+        - Associated Constraints:
+            - Customers can only belong to one membership type (corporate, student, or individual).
+            - Memberships cannot be changed.
+            - Corporate and faculty members need to pay a fee.
+            - Student memberships are not receiving the additional privileges that corporate and faculty members receive.
+            - If a member wants to change membership type, justification will be needed and will have to be reviewed.

 2. Star Care hospital is a multi-specialty hospital that caters to needs of different patients.
 Every doctor registered with this hospital is assigned a unique ID that starts with the letter "DC".
 The hospital ensures that the doctors associated with them have a minimum of seven years of working experience.
 Every patient is required to register with the hospital on their first visit.
 When a patient arrives, a unique patient number starting with the letters "PT" is assigned to him/her.
     - Your task is to identify the business rules and the associated constraints from the case scenario described.
+        -